isomerpages/seab-corp/pages/(2027 SEC) G1 Syllabuses for School Candidates.md

 </tr>
 </tbody>
 </table>
-<p>* Last year of exam in 2026.&nbsp;
-<br>° Changes in syllabus content only.
+<p>° Changes in syllabus content only.
 No change to scheme of assessment.
 <br>G1 candidates can offer up to three subjects at the SEC G2 Level examinations
 if NTIL is included.
-The list of NTILs can be found under the <u>2026 GCE N(A)-Level Syllabuses</u> for school candidates. ~ This document will be made available soon.</p>
+The list of NTILs can be found under the <u>2026 GCE N(A)-Level Syllabuses</u> for school candidates.
+<br>~ This document will be made available soon.</p>
 <h4><strong>MOE-ITE Applied Subjects</strong><em>&nbsp;</em></h4>
 <table style="minWidth: 100px">
 <colgroup>